Tāmaki Makaurau Auckland

 - Secure Beginnings- home based early intervention attachment service

 - Counselling Services

-- Dayspring Care Centre opens every week day providing a wide range of parenting support, psycho-education and life skill programmes including Circle of Security Parenting, sewing, art and exercise classes.
+- Dayspring Care Centre is open Tuesday to Friday during school term time providing a range of parenting support, psycho-education and life skill programmes including Circle of Security Parenting, sewing, art and exercise classes.

-- Creche for mothers who are attending programmes
+- Creche is available for mothers while attending programmes

 - Referrals can be made via organisations or self referred